-Chocolate and the Environment
+Chocolate and Food Miles

-We also have food miles to think about.
-Cocoa beans do not grow in Canada or Australia but grow best 15-20 degrees north or south of the equator, generally in West Africa, Central and South America and parts of Asia.
+We also have food miles to think about as cocoa beans do not grow in Canada or Australia.
+Cocoa beans, the beans used to make the chocolate we love, grow best 15-20 degrees north or south of the equator, generally in West Africa, Central and South America and parts of Asia.

-Chocolate and Child Slave Labour, The Uncomfortable Truth
+Chocolate and Child Slave Labour – The Uncomfortable Truth

-The chocolate industry does well to stay out of the spot light, but for years organisations such as the International Labor Rights Forum have been advocating for a stop to child labour.
+The chocolate industry does well to stay out of the spotlight, but for years organizations such as the International Labor Rights Forum have been advocating for a stop to child labour.
 On the Ivory Coast it is estimated that more than 100 000 children work in hazardous conditions, many of them slave labourers brought in from neighbouring Mali.

 Chocolate Producers Dodging Their Ethical Obligations

 Back in 2001, The Cocoa Protocol was signed by Hershey’s, Nestle, Kraft and Cargill voluntarily as a commitment to become child labour free by 2005.
 As you can guess this was never backed up – the deadline was pushed to 2008 and now with the lowered standard of a 50% decrease in child labour.
 Their business model puts constant growth as a goal above the social impacts of production.

 Hershey’s in the Headlines – A Step In The Right Direction?